openETCS/governance/PCC-Meetings/Minute_20150324_PCC.md

   - It is mentioned by DB that there is an obligation against the funding authority to spent planned resources.
 If a party does not plan to spend the originally planned ressources the corresponding funding athority has to be informed immediately.

 ## 2. Status update on "Delaulting Party" Issue / Update in PCA Signatures
-- Alstom will commit the remainind planned ressources
+- Alstom will commit the remaining planned ressources
-- SNCF indicates that obligation to spent effort needs to be clarified
+- SNCF indicates that the obligation to spent remaining effort needs to be clarified
-  - DB proposes to adjust planned effort with the upcomming change request
+  - DB proposes to adjust planned effort with the upcomming change request if there have been changes
-  - It is clarified that no party can be forced to commit resources by any other project partner
+  - It is clarified that no party can be forced to commit resources by any other project member
-## 3. Demo deliverables and over-all goal to be reached by the end of this year.
+## 3. Demo deliverables and overall goal to be reached by the end of this year.
-- The overall goal, i.e. ETCS OBU model able to run on Utrecht-Amsterdam line, will be topic of the WP3/WP4 workshop on March 25th.
+- The overall goal, i.e. an ETCS OBU model able to run on Utrecht-Amsterdam line, will be topic of the WP3/WP4 workshop on March 25th.

 ## 4. Role of openETCS Foundation for the duration of the project and thereafter.
-- openETCS foundations will take care of managerial tasks
+- The openETCS foundations will take care of managerial tasks
-- Esterel will hace special licence offers for members of the openETCS foundation
+- Esterel will have special licence offers for members of the openETCS foundation
 - The openETCS foundation will try to provide free SCADE licences to members that are not ETCS equipment vendors

 ## 5. The openETCS Charta